Nasdaq Futures Analysis for Today | Forexlive

 Why Bullish Above:

-If Nasdaq 100 futures surpass 20986, the price would trade above today’s VWAP, the developing Value Area High (VAH), and Friday’s VAH.
-This move signals strong bullish momentum and could attract additional buying activity.
+If Nasdaq 100 futures surpass 21020, the price will clear yesterday’s Point of Control (POC) and break above the psychologically significant 21000 level.
+This move confirms bullish momentum and opens opportunities for long trades.

 Bullish Profit Targets for Nasdaq 100 Futures Today: